patw/MultiMuse/README.md

 ## Configuration

-* Get an API key from Mistral.ai.
+* Get an API key from [Mistral.ai](https://console.mistral.ai/)
 * Copy the sample.env file to .env and edit this file.
 * Use your mistral API key in the API_KEY field.
 * Edit the advisors.json if you want different advisors
+* APP_NAME will change the name of the app
+* MODEL_NAME can be mistral-tiny (cheap to run), mistral-small, mistral-medium or mistral-large

 ## Running